SitecorePowerShell/Console/Documentation/Markdown/Get-ItemTemplate.md

-# Get-ItemTemplate
+﻿# Get-ItemTemplate

-Retrieves item template and its base templates.
+Returns the item template and its base templates.

 ## Syntax